andreamancuso/Janet-CSharp/README.md

 Janet values are **64-bit NaN-boxed** unions that cross the P/Invoke boundary as `long`.
 The `Janet` struct in C# mirrors this layout.
 Heap-allocated Janet objects (strings, arrays, tables, etc.) must be **GC-rooted** via `janet_gcroot` to prevent Janet's garbage collector from freeing them while C# still holds a reference — `JanetValue` handles this automatically.

-C# callbacks use a **64-slot trampoline system** in the C shim.
-Each slot has a pre-compiled C function that dispatches to a registered managed delegate, ensuring `longjmp` never passes through managed frames.
+C# callbacks are exposed to Janet as **Callable Abstracts**.
+The C shim registers a custom Janet Abstract type that wraps an unmanaged function pointer.
+When Janet calls the abstract, a metamethod executes the C# delegate, ensuring a seamless and infinitely scalable callback system.

 ## Current Limitations

-- **Single-threaded** — Janet is inherently single-threaded. `JanetRuntime` enforces thread affinity.
+- **Single-threaded (per runtime)** — Janet itself is single-threaded. `JanetRuntime` enforces thread affinity.
+However, you can safely create multiple `JanetRuntime` instances across different OS threads for true concurrency.
-- **64 callback slots** — maximum of 64 concurrent C# callbacks registered with Janet.
 - **macOS support** — the native shim builds on macOS but crashes during `janet_init()` on Apple Silicon CI runners. macOS is temporarily disabled in CI.
 Local macOS builds may work. <!-- TODO: investigate and re-enable macOS CI -->

 ## Contributing